wz2b/telegraf-execd-toolkit/README.md

 ### Metric Builder

-it is also possible to buidl metrics with an even more fluent interface.
+it is possible to build metrics with an even more fluent interface.

 ```go
 metric := mp.NewMetric("weather").